One-time setup (downloads ~100-200 MB the first time)

 All data retrieval flows through one function:

-The scraper is selected automatically based on state and office — you never need to specify a backend by name:
+The scraper is selected automatically based on state — you never need to specify a backend by name:

 Priority Condition Scraper used

-4 state is North Carolina NC State Board of Elections scraper
+1 state is North Carolina North Carolina State Board of Elections scraper (2000–present)

 Data availability